hasadna/knesset-data-pipelines/devops/k8s/README.md

 Keep the proxy running the background

-* `source bin/k8s_connect.sh`
-* `kubectl proxy`
+* `bin/k8s_proxy.sh`

-With default staging environment configuration you should have access to the following endpoints:
+With the default minimal environment you should have access to the following endpoints:

 * Kubernetes UI: http://localhost:8001/ui
 * Pipelines dashboard: http://localhost:8001/api/v1/namespaces/default/services/app/proxy/